MichalLytek/type-graphql/docs/middlewares.md

 };
 ```

-### Reusable middleware
+### Reusable Middleware

 Sometimes middleware has to be configurable, just like we pass a `roles` array to the [`@Authorized()` decorator](authorization.md).
-In this case, we should create a simple middleware factory - a function that takes our configuration as a parameter and returns a middleware that uses that provided value.
+In this case, we should create a simple middleware factory - a function that takes our configuration as a parameter and returns a middleware that uses the provided value.

 ```typescript
 export function NumberInterceptor(minValue: number): MiddlewareFn {